 The IT help desk is the first line of defense against technical issues for many businesses and organizations.
+As such, it’s important to have best practices in place to resolve issues quickly and efficiently.

-Before we get right into the IT help desk best practices, let’s first distinguish between a help desk and a service desk so you know which part of your IT support infrastructure you should be tackling.
+Before we get into the IT help desk best practices, let’s first distinguish between a help desk and a service desk.
+It’s helpful to know which part of your IT support infrastructure you should be tackling.
+There are a few key differences between help desks and service desks.

 A help desk is typically used to support clients or employees with technical difficulties.
 This could be addressing support tickets about something as simple as resetting passwords to more complex problems like troubleshooting software issues.